 Our goal is to become a Church people who don’t like Church like!
 Our strategy is to creatively reach out to disconnected Catholics and others in our community with a fresh and relevant presentation of the life-changing message of the Gospel to help them take their next steps on the path of discipleship to make them fully devoted followers of Jesus Christ.

 A Roman Catholic parish, under Douglas Crosby O.M.I.
 Bishop of Hamilton Ontario, we hold to the ancient Christian faith as recorded in Sacred Scripture and authoritatively interpreted by the Church.
 The celebration of the Eucharist is the source and the summit of our faith — a faith we seek to live and serve with the whole of our lives in vibrant and creative ways.

 We believe that our Baptism makes us one family in which we learn to love one another as Christ loved us.
-We strive to build a church culture through Small Groups where people are open and authentic, especially about their need to grow and change.
+We strive to build a church culture where people are open and authentic, especially about their need to grow and change.
 We seek to build a community that does both Church AND life together.

 We believe that Jesus came to seek and save the lost.
 We heed God’s command to share his name with the world.
 We look for the opportunity to invite disconnected Catholics and those who do not yet know him to join us.
 As a church we want insiders to reach outsiders.